-However, there are none without error, and that certainly includes us.
-The point must be made, and the reader must understand, that nothing on this site should be blindly accepted.
+However, there are none without error, and that certainly includes the ecumenical examiner.
+The point must be made, and the reader must understand, that nothing on this site, or any other site should be blindly accepted.
 The same is true of whatever one might hear from the pulpiteers of the institutional churches.
-Nothing should go unchallenged.
-You should question everything and verify the truth of every assertion through your own personal study.
-The Holy Scriptures are your guide.
-Inspired scripture is God's word, His teachings, held out to humanity, that we might develop a relationship with our Creator.
+We should test every teaching and doctrine against scripture and verify the truth of every assertion through our own personal study.
+The Holy Scriptures should be our guide.
+Inspired scripture is God's word, His teachings, held out to humanity, that we might learn to develop a relationship with our Creator.

 Learn personally, to distinguish between truth and falsehood in the teachings of others.
 Wheat from tares.
 The words of scripture are always the final authority.
 It's your salvation at stake, and it depends on your own effort.
-You will find that, along with study, you will gradually develop a personal relationship with the Father and His Messiah.
-You don't need a middle-man.
-We are simply trying to lend some klutzy assistance by encouraging a fresh way of looking at things.
+You will find that, along with personal study, you will gradually develop a personal relationship with the Father and His Messiah.
+You don't need a middleman.
+We at the ecumenical examiner are simply trying to lend some klutzy assistance by encouraging a fresh way of looking at things.

 The End Times, or the End of the Age, began when the Messiah was crucified, a couple thousand years ago.
 It's been a long time by human reckoning, but this passage of time is a drop in the bucket to an eternal God.
 Even so, these times will come to a conclusion, and that promised conclusion is drawing very near.
-You can sense it, and see it through the quickening of prophetic fulfillment and fruition, and in the heartbreaking spectacle we call the daily news.
+You can sense it and see it through the quickening of signs we've been given, and we can observe now in prophetic fulfillment and fruition.
+It's in the heartbreaking spectacle we call the daily news.
 Make yourself spiritually prepared for whatever the future is bringing, and may God bless your studies.

 likewise, we have no services or products to sell, and we do not publish this website as a platform for commercial advertisers.

 After telling the parable about the complaining widow and the unrighteous judge (Luke 18), the Lord articulated a rhetorical question, almost in an off-hand manner; "Nevertheless, when the Son of man comes, will he find faith on earth?"
 This question is troubling on several levels.
-He was looking into the future and seems to know something about our contemporary times, that we don't recognize.
-That the flourishing of the faith, the seed he planted, isn't exactly a given.
+He was looking into the future and seems to know something about our contemporary times, that we don't recognize right in front of our faces.
+That the flourishing of the faith, the seed that he planted, isn't exactly a given.

 When he comes, he will find a great deal of something that is done in his name.
 Something that apparently passes as faith to the puny, beleaguered mind of the contemporary human.
 In reality the Christian faith was hijacked by a class of professional clergy a long time ago, with their ambitious desire to be recognized as uniquely qualified to speak for God.
 The hand of the Evil One plays largely into this transformation.